Updated: Oct 2

 You see white tendon left side of this loin (just outside of the green line,) This part is too tough to chew.
 Because Yellowfin does not grow big enough to store fat like Bluefin does, this part is unsuitable for either Sashimi or Nigiri.

 It, however, can be used for Spicy Tuna after scraping.

-Thing are bit different with Blue Fin.
+Things are a bit different with Bluefin.

 If you look at the whole fish, tail meat would be unsuitable for Sashimi just like Yellowfin.

-However, because the belly meat contains a lot of fat, generally known as Toro, you can pretty much eat any part of Blue Fin Tuna as Sashimi, as marked below in green line.
+However, because the belly meat contains a lot of fat, generally known as Toro, you can pretty much eat any part of Blue Fin Tuna as Sashimi, as marked below in the green line.